-Calpe is a private limited company headquartered in Gibraltar and a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC"), a reinsurance company domiciled in New York, USA, whose ultimate parent undertaking is Alleghany Corporation ("Alleghany"), incorporated in Delaware, USA.
+Calpe is a private limited company headquartered in Gibraltar and a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC"), a reinsurance company domiciled in New York, USA.
+Calpe's ultimate parent undertaking is Alleghany Corporation ("Alleghany"), incorporated in Delaware, USA.
 Calpe is licensed by the Gibraltar Financial Services Commission and commenced underwriting in November 2010.

-Calpe's primary focus has been on writing United Kingdom ("UK") and Republic of Ireland motor business on a co-insurance basis and in support of Managing General Agents ("MGAs").
-As part of the firm's Brexit plans, the vast majority of its direct insurance business in the Republic of Ireland was placed into orderly run-off in March 2019.
-These activities include all business written under compulsory classes of business.
+Calpe's primary focus is on writing United Kingdom ("UK") motor and liability business on a coinsurance basis and in support of Managing General Agents ("MGAs").
+As part of the firm's Brexit plans, all of its direct insurance business in the Republic of Ireland has been placed into orderly run-off.
+This business is now sourced via two reinsurance arrangements of regulated insurance carriers.
+Calpe will continue to service the direct insurance business in run-off under the temporary run off regime.